bmanders716/bmanders716.github.io/cookbook.md

 Veal-and-Ham Pie.

-_Ingredients_--1†lb. of veal cutlet.
+_Ingredients_--1‡¨¢. of veal cutlet.
-               Ω†lb. of ham.
+               Ì†¨b. of ham.
                4 hard-boiled eggs.
                1 dessertspoonful of chopped parsley.
                1 lemon.
                Pepper and salt.
-               Some puff, flaky, or other pastry, made with 1†lb. of flour.
+               Some puff, flaky, or other pastry, made with 1‡¨¢. of flour.

 _Method._--Roll out the paste, and prepare the dish as for beef-steak pie.